 If you are loaning money outright, consider charging a small interest rate.
 This will encourage your child to repay the money in a timely manner and avoid borrowing as much as possible in the future.

 Set a time limit.
-Before giving your child a loan or allowing him or her to move back into your house, work together to decide exactly how long the situation will last.
+Before giving your child a loan or allowing them to move back into your house, work together to decide exactly how long the situation will last.

-- If you are giving him or her a stipend each month, elect a date by which he or she will be financially independent again.
+- If you are giving your child a stipend each month, elect a date by which they will be financially independent again.